justeattakeaway/pie/apps/pie-docs/src/foundations/illustration/product.md

 #### No background

-To keep the our small scale illustration simple and clean, they have no background elements.
+To keep our small scale illustration simple and clean, they have no background elements.

 {% contentPageImage {
     src: "../../../assets/img/foundations/illustration/product/order-on-its-way-1b-small.png",
     width: "90px",
     mobileWidth: "80px",
-    caption: "The example above shows the Small scale illustration has no background element."
+    caption: "The example above shows the Small scale illustration with no background element."
 } %}

 ### Large scale illustration